 Sync Directly Between Notebooks for Mac and Notebooks on iOS Devices

-If you want to sync Notebooks between your iPad and Mac without going through an external service like Dropbox, the best option is to use the WebDAV server that integrated in Notebooks for Mac.
+If you want to sync Notebooks between your iPad and Mac without going through an external service, the best option is to use the WebDAV server that integrated in Notebooks for Mac.

 - Open Preferences > Notebooks Server and start the server; a WebDAV server is now running on your Mac.
 When you are to allow incoming traffic for Notebooks you should agree.

 With the server running, Notebooks displays all the details necessary to connect from Notebooks on iOS.